Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 capabilities=OAuthCapabilities(

-# You should disable the capability of this module if that is the case
+# Disable the capability of this module if that is the case.

 refresh_access_token=False,